Paul Rosenmöller

-Paul Rosenmöller (born 11 May 1956) is a Dutch television presenter, politician, and former trade unionist.
-Between 1989 and 2003, he was member of the Dutch House of Representatives for GroenLinks ('GreenLeft') and was party leader from 1994.
-Since June 2019 he is a member of the Senate for GroenLinks.
+Paul Rosenmöller (born 11 May 1956) is a Dutch politician and former trade unionist and television presenter.
+Between 1989 and 2003, he was member of the Dutch House of Representatives for GroenLinks and was party leader from 1994.
+Rosenmöller has been a member of the Senate for GroenLinks since June 2019 and leader of GroenLinks–Labour Party in the Senate since June 2023.

 Biography

+Early life

-Rosenmöller was born in Den Helder in 1956; his father was CEO of Vroom & Dreesmann.
+Rosenmöller was born into a Catholic family in Den Helder in 1956; his father was CEO of Vroom & Dreesmann.
 After finishing atheneum-b in Haarlem in 1974, Rosenmöller studied sociology.
-During his study Rosenmöller became associated with radical socialist, maoist groups.
-He stopped studying in 1978 to work in the harbour of Rotterdam.
+During his studies, Rosenmöller became associated with radical socialist, Maoist groups.
+He stopped studying in 1978 to work in the Port of Rotterdam.
 He worked for the shipping company Müller Thomson.
-In 1985 he became a member of the board of the Transportation branch of the Rotterdam FNV labour union.
-He negotiated with VNO-NCW and is spokesperson during several strikes.
-Rosenmöller got national fame because of his radical position in these negotiations and strikes.
-He was a member of Group of Marxist-Leninists/Red Dawn (GML) from 1976 to 1982.
-The GML wanted to establish a communist state in the Netherlands and sympathized with several communist regimes, such as the People's Republic of China, the People's Socialist Republic of Albania and the Khmer Rouge from Cambodia.
-Rosenmöller was criticized about 20 years later because of his past with this organisation.
+In 1985, he became a member of the board of the Transportation branch of the Federation of Dutch Trade Unions (FNV) in Rotterdam.
+He negotiated with the Confederation of Netherlands Industry and Employers (VNO–NCW) and acted as spokesperson during several strikes.
+Rosenmöller rose to national fame for his radical position in these negotiations and strikes.
+He was a member of the Group of Marxist–Leninists/Red Dawn (GML/RM) from 1976 to 1982.
+The GML/RM wanted to establish a communist state in the Netherlands and sympathized with several communist regimes, such as the People's Republic of China, the People's Socialist Republic of Albania and the Khmer Rouge of Cambodia.
+Rosenmöller was criticized about 20 years later because of his past in this organisation.
 The human right abuses by these regimes were often cited by critics.